krittin-kulrat/MaskAugFish/README.md

 # 🐟 MaskAugFish

-This project is part of the final project for CSDS465 Computer Vision course.
+This project is the final project for CSDS465 Computer Vision course.
 The project explore the effects of mask-aware data augmentation on CNN-based fish species recognition

 ---